Linear Credit Risk Models: The linear framework

 where $N_t=\sum_{i=1}^N \Ind{\tau_i \le t}$ is the total number of firms which have defaulted in the reference portfolio at time $t$.
 The values of the protection leg and the premium leg at time $t$ are respectively given by

 The value of the tranche is then simply given by the difference of the cash flow values,

 where $k$ is the tranche spread.
-The following proposition shows that conditional distribution of the discrete process $N_t$ can be exactly retrieved by applying the discrete Fourier transform as described in~\cite{ackerer2016dependent}. \begin{proposition} The conditional distribution of the number of defaults is given by
+The following proposition shows that the ${(\Fcal_\infty\vee\Gcal_t)}$-conditional distribution of the number of defaults at time $u>t$, can be exactly retrieved in closed form by applying the discrete Fourier transform as described in~\cite{ackerer2016dependent}. \begin{proposition} The $(\Fcal_\infty\vee\Gcal_t)$-conditional distribution of the number of defaults $N_u$ is given by